sensu/sensu-docs/content/sensu-go/5.16/api/cluster.md

 #### EXAMPLE {#clustermembers-get-example}

-The following example demonstrates a request to the `/cluster/members` API, resulting in a JSON map that contains a Sensu cluster definition.
+The following example demonstrates a request to the `/cluster/members` API endpoint, resulting in a JSON map that contains a Sensu cluster definition.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \